12 best email newsletter software in 2026

 • Segmentation and tagging that lets you target your audience with laser precision.

-• Localized dashboard available in 10+ languages with award-winning customer support available 24/7.
+• Localized dashboard available in 10+ languages with 24/7 email support; live chat is available in specific hours (and 24/7 chat support is available on MAX).

 Ecommerce email templates in GetResponse.

-Here’s a quick video overview that shows you what the GetResponse Email Creator is capable of:
+Here’s a quick video overview that shows you what the GetResponse AI Email Generator is capable of:

-Keep in mind that GetResponse isn’t just about email marketing.
-It also offers multi-channel capabilities extending to popups and forms, live chats, webinars, Facebook and Google ads, websites, and much more.
+GetResponse also offers multi-channel capabilities extending to popups and forms, live chats, webinars and much more.
+It also includes landing pages, forms, and a website builder.

 Pricing